susanodii/MKDocs_User_Guide/MKDocs.md

 ### **Writing your documentations with MKDocs**

 Documentation are  written using a text formater known as **Markdown**.
 Markdown is also used for stucturing plain text.
 It is a light weight markup language used in MKDocs for creating documentation.
 To learn more about markdown and how to work with it, click on https://www.markdownguide.org/basic-syntax/.
+Mark down files are placed inside the documentation directory.
+This directory is known as **docs** and will be positioned at the top level of your project together with **macdocs,yml** configuration file.

-Let's move ahead with creating a project folder.To create your project folder:
+Let's move ahead with creating a project folder.To create your project folder for creating a sample documentation.

 - On your terminal, run the command below: